RaulPenagos/CameraControl/README.md

 - table: `table` where the robot is located
 - camera: `camera` linked to the robot
-- fig, ax1, ax2, ax3: `plt` figure and axis to make a plot or animation of the robot
+- fig, ax1, ax2, ax3: `plt` figure and axis to make a plot or animation of the robot Read the class to check its methods, they are self explanatory.

-It's main methods are:

-Read the classto check its methods, they are self explanatory.

 2. `Camera.py` - Defines `Camera` class, cameras liked to a `Robot` with the following parameters.
 The camera is described with a pinhole model.
 In order to get a realistic proyection of the points in the camera's CCD, the camera must be like: